 How Much Do Auto Mechanics Make?

 Auto mechanics are also called service technicians, because fixing modern cars requires more than mechanical know-how.
 For example, many diagnostic tests are computerized, and electrical components govern the mechanical systems.
 A high school diploma and on-the-job training are the minimum job requirements, but many prospective mechanics complete postsecondary training programs.
 Employers also typically require industry certification.
-Although wages vary with the employer, region and worker's experience, mechanics averaged nearly $40,000 annually as of 2013, according to the U.S. Bureau of Labor Statistics.
+Although wages vary with the employer, region and worker's experience, mechanics averaged more than $44,000 annually as of 2020, according to the U.S. Bureau of Labor Statistics.

 Average Pay and Range

 The average hourly pay for an auto mechanic was $21.18 as of 2020, or the equivalent of $44,050 annually full time, according to the BLS.
 Wages varied depending on the type of job and the mechanic's experience.
 The lowest-earning 10 percent received $25,790 annually or less, while the top 10 percent earned $71,940 per year or more.

 Auto repair shops employed 225,500 mechanics in 2013, more mechanics than any other industry, and paid them an average annual wage of $35,930, according to the BLS.
 An additional 208,380 mechanics worked for auto dealers, receiving a higher average annual salary of $43,450.
 On the other hand, the third-place industry for jobs, auto parts stores, employed 62,180 mechanics but paid only $34,170 annually on average.